nikolasz/conversation-exporter-MERN-app/conversation-exporter-MERN-app/README.md

 Data Processing and Visualization Module: This module will parse the uploaded JSON file, process the data, and provide various visualization options.
 Visualizations could include things like a UI for reading and interacting with the conversations, a word cloud of the most common words, or a graph of the most common topics.
 Various descriptive statistics, etc. # TODO flesh out this module more

 Conversation Viewer Module: This module will allow users to browse their conversations in an easy-to-read format.
-This could also include features like highlighting searched-for words or phrases, or tagging identified entities or topics.
+This could also include features like highlighting searchedpwd-for words or phrases, or tagging identified entities or topics.

 Conversation Analysis Module: This module will provide more in-depth analysis of the conversations.
 Features might include topic modeling to identify common themes, named entity recognition to identify people, places, and organizations mentioned, or even a machine learning model to predict the sentiment or emotional tone of a conversation. #TODO develop more use cases for extracting value from the conversations